Heath Ledger: Memorial tributes and services

 After attending private memorial ceremonies in Los Angeles, Ledger's family members returned with his body to Perth.
-On 9 February, a memorial service attended by several hundred invited guests was held at Penrhos College, attracting considerable press attention; afterward Ledger's body was cremated at Fremantle Cemetery, followed by a private service attended by only 10 of his closest family members, with his ashes interred later in a family plot at Karrakatta Cemetery, next to two of his grandparents.
+On 9 February, a memorial service attended by several hundred invited guests was held at Penrhos College, attracting considerable press attention; afterward Ledger's body was cremated at Fremantle Cemetery, followed by a private service attended by only 10 of his closest family members, The ashes were taken from Fremantle for interment at an unspecified location.
 Later that night, his family and friends gathered for a wake on Cottesloe Beach.

 The Eskimo Joe song "Foreign Land" was written as a tribute to Ledger.
 The band were in New York at the time of his death.

 In January 2011, the State Theatre Centre of Western Australia in Ledger's home town of Perth named a 575-seat theatre the Heath Ledger Theatre after him.
 For the opening of the theatre, Ledger's Academy Award for Best Supporting Actor was on display in the theatre's foyer along with his Joker costume.

 Bon Iver's "Perth" was inspired by Heath Ledger.
-Justin Vernon, the lead singer and songwriter of the American indie folk band, revealed back in 2011 that he had begun working on the song in 2008 and was scheduled to meet with a music video director who was good friends with Ledger, Matt Amato.
+Justin Vernon, the lead singer and songwriter of the American indie folk band, revealed in 2011 that he had begun working on the song in 2008 and was scheduled to meet with a music video director who was good friends with Ledger, Matt Amato.
 "The first thing I worked on, the riff and the beginning melodies, was the first song on the record, 'Perth,'" Vernon told Exclaim!.
 Amato was directing the band's "The Wolves (Act I & II)" music video the day that Ledger died.
 "It was no longer about just making a Bon Iver music video anymore," Vernon says.
 "This was now our chance to be there with Matt as he grieved.
 It was a three-day wake."
 Amato told Vernon stories about Ledger that eventually became the inspiration for "Perth," the opening track to the band's second studio album Bon Iver, Bon Iver (2011).